kevinzhuang01/srp_2025/_profiles/kingsleyokparaugo.md

 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Statistics and Probability
+motivation: "Iâ\x80\x99m motivated by my pure sense of success, moving here from a different country shaped the way I think that I have to work hard for equal opportunity so anytime I feel discouraged I remember where Iâ\x80\x99m coming from and that fuels me to keep going"
 image: "/assets/images/pictures/kingsley_okparaugo.jpg"
 ---